 You might be asked not to eat or drink for two hours or more before a tilt table test.
-You can take your medications as usual, unless your doctor tells you otherwise.
+You can take your medications as usual unless your health care provider tells you otherwise.

 What you can expect

-- Have you lie flat on the table that has a footboard and place straps around you to hold you in place.
+- Has you lie flat on a table that has a footboard and places straps around you to hold you in place.

-- Place sticky patches (electrodes) on your chest, legs and arms.
+- Places sticky patches (electrodes) on your chest, legs and arms.
 Wires connect the electrodes to an electrocardiogram machine that monitors your heart rate.

-- Place a blood pressure monitor or cuff on your finger, on your arm or on both to check your blood pressure during the test.
+- Places a blood pressure monitor or cuff on your finger, on your arm or on both to check your blood pressure during the test.

-- Place an intravenous (IV) line into a vein in your arm for delivering medication, if needed, during the second part of the test.
+- Places an IV line into a vein in your arm for delivering drugs, if needed.

 During a tilt table test

-- You'll start by lying flat on your back on the motorized table for about five minutes.
+- You lie flat on your back on the motorized table for about five minutes.

-- You'll be moved to a nearly vertical position, where you'll remain from five to 45 minutes, depending on the reason for the test.
-While vertical, you'll be asked to remain as still as possible but to report signs and symptoms such as nausea, sweating, lightheadedness or irregular heartbeats.
+- You're then moved to a nearly vertical position, where you'll remain from 5 to 45 minutes, depending on the reason for the test.
+While in this position, stay as still as possible and report signs and symptoms such as nausea, sweating, lightheadedness or irregular heartbeats.

-- If you don't faint or have other symptoms after 45 minutes, you might receive the medication isoproterenol (Isuprel) through an IV line in your arm.
-The medication might prompt the abnormal nervous system reflex that causes you to faint.
+- If you don't faint or have other symptoms after 45 minutes, you might receive the drug isoproterenol (Isuprel) through an IV line in your arm.
+The drug might prompt the reflex that causes you to faint.